vishnoiprem/data-etl-ml/medium/delta-sharing-complete-guide-medium.md

 - 40 potential points of failure
 - 40 copies of data that can drift out of sync

-And when something goes wrong  and it always does  you're the one debugging which export failed, which partner has stale data, and why the numbers do not match.
+And when something goes wrong  and it always does  you are the one debugging which export failed, which partner has stale data, and why the numbers do not match.

 **This is the distributed synchronization problem.** And it's eating data teams alive.